aditya-suripeddi/resilience/README.md

    It is usually configured to go to HALF-OPEN state after some time-interval.

-   In HALF-OPEN state it can have a different failure condition / threshold by which it determines whether to go to CLOSED state or OPEN state.
+   In HALF-OPEN state, after a configured number of calls are made, the failure threshold is consulted to determine whether circuit-breaker goes to CLOSED state or OPEN state.